 There are British subjects living permanently in Australia, who are not Australian citizens, who are eligible to vote in federal elections and referendums.

-Under section 93(1)(b)(ii) of the Commonwealth Electoral Act 1918, British subjects, who were on a Commonwealth Electoral Roll immediately before 26 January 1984, are eligible to enrol and vote at federal elections and referendums.
+Under section 93(1)(b)(ii) of the Commonwealth Electoral Act 1918, British subjects, who were enrolled for a federal electoral division in Australia immediately before 26 January 1984, are eligible to enrol and vote at federal elections and referendums.
 Section 4 of the Referendum (Machinery Provisions) Act 1984 also provides that electors who are entitled to vote at an election are entitled to vote at a referendum.

 Eligibility to enrol and vote prior to 1984 was based on a combination of British subject status and a minimum Australian residence qualification of six months.
-In 1981, the Parliament passed legislative amendments changing the Commonwealth franchise qualifications.
-It was the view of all political parties and governments, State and Commonwealth, that Australian citizenship is the appropriate basis for the franchise.
-Parliaments in all States soon passed complementary legislation.
+In 1981, the Parliament passed legislative amendments changing the federal franchise qualifications.
+It was the view of all political parties and governments, state and federal, that Australian citizenship is the appropriate basis for the franchise.
+Parliaments in all states soon passed complementary legislation.